bcms/cms/README.md

     </tr>
     <tr>
       <td>
-        <strong>🔏 Granular persmissions, by default</strong> <br />
+        <strong>🔏 Granular permissions, by default</strong> <br />
-        Enterprise-level granular permissions, available for everyone.
+        Enterprise-level granular permissions - available for everyone.
       </td>
     </tr>
     <tr>
       <td>
         <strong>⭐️ Custom pages inside BCMS</strong> <br />
-        Develop custom pages, that have access to all your data from BCMS.
+        Develop custom pages that have access to all your data from BCMS.
         <br />Great when you want to display carts, custom reporting, or extend
         BCMS functionality in any way.<br />
         <a href="https://docs.thebcms.com/customization/plugins" rel="nofollow"